Local Regulations

 Inspection Process

-- Initial Assessment: Conduct a thorough walkthrough of the property to identify areas needing attention and potential hazards.
+- Initial Property Assessment: Conduct a thorough assessment of the property to identify specific cleaning needs and potential hazards.

-- Final Inspection: After cleaning, perform a final inspection to ensure all tasks were completed per compliance standards and regulations.
+- Final Inspection: After cleaning is completed, perform a final inspection to ensure all cleaning tasks have been satisfactorily completed and that the property is safe for occupancy.